Mateusz Maszczynski is a serving international flight attendant with experience…

 Club World: The standard Business Class for the majority of long-haul flights.
 The seat converts into a 6ft fully flat bed with memory foam mattress and quilted blanket.
 Passengers enjoy an enhanced meal service and drinks selection.
 Toiletries are provided by British skincare brand, Elemis.

-From September, a new restaurant-style, on-demand dining service will be introduced with dishes served on beautiful new table settings.
+From September, a new restaurant-style, dining service will be introduced with dishes served on beautiful new table settings.